kokkos/kokkos-fft/README.md

 > A compatible C++ compiler that supports at least C++20 is necessary

 ### CMake

-Since kokkos-fft is a header-only library, it is enough to simply add as a subdirectory.
-It is assumed that kokkos and kokkos-fft are placed under `<project_directory>/tpls`.
+Since Kokkos-FFT is a header-only library, it is enough to simply add as a subdirectory.
+It is assumed that kokkos and Kokkos-FFT are placed under `<project_directory>/tpls`.

-Here is an example to use kokkos-fft in the following CMake project.
+Here is an example to use Kokkos-FFT in the following CMake project.

 ```
 ---/